List of people from Savannah, Georgia

 The city of Savannah, Georgia, the largest city and the county seat of Chatham County, Georgia, is the birthplace and home of several notable individuals.
-This is a list of people from Savannah, Georgia, and includes people that were born or lived in Savannah, Georgia, for a nontrivial amount of time.
+This is a list of people from Savannah, Georgia, and includes people that were born or lived in Savannah, Georgia, for a non-trivial amount of time.
 Individuals included in this listing are people presumed to be notable because they have received significant coverage in reliable sources that are independent of the subject.